 The glass of the East window depicting Christ the Good Shepherd, the Last Supper and the Four Evangelists with their symbols, apparently dates from 1877.
 Early morning sunlight enhances the characters depicted in the scenes.

 The West window (Christ blessing children) is in memory of Maria Sanderson (d.
 22 March 1889).
 It is best viewed on a summer evening with sunlight streaming through the window bringing the colours to light with real poignancy.

 The South window of three lights (the Good Samaritan) commemorates Henry Crossley (d.
 1893) and Susannah, his wife (d.
 1898) and was dedicated in 1940.
 The window depicts Jesus’ parable of the Good Samaritan (Luke 10: 25- 37).
 The central light shows the Samaritan helping the wounded man.
 The adjacent lights show those who passed by on the other side.
 The space below this window was a Lady Chapel before the alterations to the church in 1981.

 The North window reads “To the Glory of God and in memory of Mary Mellor 10 December 1862 – 26 June 1938 and Walter Mellor 1 February 1859 – 28 December 1950.”
 The central light shows Jesus calling James and John to be “fishers of men”.
 The left light depicts Jesus’ baptism and a baptism in church.
-The right light shows Jesus and his disciples at the Last Supper and communion in church
+The right light shows Jesus with two of his disciples ‘breaking bread’ at Emmaus and communion in church